samusake/blender_testgame/README.md

 blender_testgame
 ================

-A small test of the Blender Game Engine, whith Drag and Drop, normal mapping, dynamic lightning and some riddles
+A small test of the Blender Game Engine, whith Drag and Drop, fancy normal maps, dynamic lightning and some riddles

 :D
-To Test this program you need only Blender (www.blender.org)
+To Test this program you only need Blender (www.blender.org)

 I’m happy about every review and anybody, who use the program and makes it better.